-The first person I would love to express gratitude for is my dad.
+The first person I would love to express gratitude to is my dad.
 He won’t be able to read this blog cause a) he doesn’t know how to use the internet at all and b) although he can manage to have a simple conversation, he wouldn’t be able to read English.

-My dad is 72 years old and he still gets up early every day and is off to work before it is even 8am.
-The business he has grown from the ground up over 40 years ago, supports our family, but also supports his entire extended family to a great extent.
+My dad is 72 years old and he still gets up early every day and is off to work before it is even 8 am.
+The business he has grown from the ground up over 40 years ago, supports our family but also supports his entire extended family to a great extent.
 It’s not one household he’s in charge of, but many.

-I’m grateful for how he planted the entrepreneurial spirit in my mind from a very young age and got me thinking of how to make money doing something I love without giving up my freedom working for somebody else.
+I’m grateful for how he planted the entrepreneurial spirit in my mind from a very young age and got me thinking of how to make money doing something I love without giving up my freedom to work for somebody else.
 My dad believed in my dreams.
 He’s the type of man with minimal emotions shown but I know through things he does and says to me that I’m daddy’s girl.
 He loves me and he celebrates my successes and is sad for my losses.

 My dad showed me the true meaning of generosity with how he gives without expecting much in return.
 He also taught me to avoid debt and buy only what I can afford.